twhite96/README/README.md

 - **How should people set time with you?** I never have Slack, Discord, etc open.
 I'm really sorry but I find them distracting when I am working.
 When I am working on a team, I keep these apps open but only have @mentions, DMs, or keywords notify me.
 If you'd like to chat and set time with me, DM me on Twitter or Slack so we can put some time on my calendar.
 - **What's the best way to discuss issues with you?** Give it to me straight, no chaser.
 No one likes that.
 But also, don't be mean about it.
 - **How do you define "Done"?** This is hard because I pay attention to every little detail.
 I work painstakingly on little flourishes or features I promised I'd get delivered and this can be a really bad flaw of mine.
 Having an MVP is valuable and [learning to ship](https://seths.blog/wp-content/uploads/2012/05/theshipitjournal.pdf) is something I am working on.
 - **When are you available?** I am a night owl unfortunately but looking to change this.
-I am currently om the East Coast typing this at 9:45 pm and I am not even remotely tired.
+I am currently on the East Coast typing this at 9:45 pm and I am not even remotely tired.
 I can of course do morning work if it calls for it.

 ## Personality quirks
 - I am reserved and quiet.
 I tend to observe a situation before speaking up.
 I need to know that the conversation will move forward and will not be bogged down by small talk.